pubnub/ruby/README.md

 ##### YOU MUST HAVE A PUBNUB ACCOUNT TO USE THE API.
 ##### http://www.pubnub.com/account

-## PubNub Gem version 3.5.0
+## PubNub Gem version 3.6.5

 www.pubnub.com - PubNub Real-time Push Service in the Cloud.

 The PubNub Network is a blazingly fast Global Messaging Service for building real-time web and mobile apps.
 Thousands of apps and developers rely on PubNub for delivering human-perceptive real-time experiences that scale to millions of users worldwide.
 PubNub delivers the infrastructure needed to build amazing Mobile, MMO games, social apps, business collaborative solutions, and more.

 ### Upgrading from PubNub 3.3.x and Earlier
-PubNub 3.5.0 is NOT compatible with earlier than 3.4 versions of Pubnub Ruby Client.
+PubNub 3.6.5 is NOT compatible with earlier than 3.4 versions of Pubnub Ruby Client.

-### Upgrading from PubNub 3.4
+### Upgrading from PubNub 3.4 and higher versions
-PubNub 3.5.0 is compatible with 3.4 version.
+PubNub 3.6.5 is compatible with 3.4 version.

 #### Asynchronous vs Synchronous Responses
 Every event you will fire could be fired asynchronous or synchonous just by passing